 Time trialists uses watts for pacing

-Time trialists love to train with power meters because they can see exactly how good they perform and make it easier for them to see progress.
-With a little training it is possible to use the power meter as a pacer during the time trial.
-In this situation they can compare their physical performance from time trial to time trial.
-These data files are not affected by the wind, course or equipment, so they are very useful to see how the form changes.
+Time trialists love to train with power meters because they can see exactly how well they perform and make it easier to see progress.
+With a bit of training, it is possible to use the power meter as a pacer during the time trial.
+In this situation, they can compare their physical performance from time trial to time trial.
+These data files are not affected by the wind, course, or equipment, so they are beneficial to see how the form changes.

-If you have a velodrome in your neighborhood you can make aerodynamic tests to improve your position on your bike.
+If you have a velodrome in your neighbourhood, you can make aerodynamic tests to improve your position on your bike.
 Serious time trialists should consider this and at least give it a try.

-Testing in a wind tunnel is very expensive, so testing on a velodrome with your power meter might be a cheap alternative.
-When you do the tests you will need at least one assistant to take split times for each lap.
-With a little training in this setup, you can try different positions and equipment, and see which combination saves most watts.
+Testing in a wind tunnel is costly, so testing on a velodrome with your power meter might be a cheap alternative.
+You will need at least one assistant to take split times for each lap when you do the tests.
+With some training in this setup, you can try different positions and equipment and see which combination saves the most watts.

-This part of using a power meter is the more challenging part, but I promise, that it is very satisfying when you save a couple of watts.
+Using a power meter is the more challenging part, but I promise that it is very satisfying when you save a couple of watts.

 Power Meters for Pacing Control

-I normally recommend serious riders to use a power meter for optimization of physical performance.
-The reason for this is that it is possible to control the workload very precisely, securing me that they train exactly what I am interested in.
+I usually recommend serious riders use a power meter to optimize physical performance.
+So it is possible to control the workload very precisely.

-The result is that the interval subjectively is a very hard experience, but objectively a poor controlled aerobic interval.
-If they just know how many watts they can maintain over a given period it is much easier for them to control the pace during the interval.
+The result is that the interval subjectively is a challenging experience but objectively a poorly controlled aerobic interval.
+Knowing how many watts they can maintain over a given period makes it much easier for them to control the pace during the interval.